September 15, 2016

 The CDC is encouraging health providers to provide PrEP to their patients to help drive down the prevalence of HIV infection throughout the country, as the drug is credited with helping reduce new HIV infection rates in San Francisco and New York City.

 CCHHS’ Austin Health Center, 4800 W. Chicago Ave., Chicago, launched a PrEP clinic on August 15.
-Dr. Jorge Prieto Health Clinic, a CCHHS clinic located at 2424 S. Pulaski Road, Chicago, opened its PrEP clinic today on September 15.
+Dr. Jorge Prieto Health Center, a CCHHS clinic located at 2424 S. Pulaski Road, Chicago, opened its PrEP clinic today on September 15.
 Both will be open two to three days a week.

 Provident Hospital, 500 East 51st Street, Chicago, offers PrEP and treatment of Hepatitis C every Wednesday morning from 9 a.m. – 1 p.m. and will expand hours as demand increases.